 The Hustle: Many Pet Insurance Premiums Skyrocket as Pets Get Old

-How unaffordable?
 Take a male mixed-breed dog insured by Pets Best in Chicago.
 Enrolled as a puppy, his premium would be $39 a month, but by age eight that more than doubles, to $94.
 By age 12, it ratchets to $169 per month.
-That’s more than $2,000 per year—enough to make his owner howl.
+That’s more than $2,000 per year.

-Those age-based premium increases do not include future veterinary price inflation, which will likely add yet more to your monthly pet insurance bill.
+These age-based premium increases and our calculations do not include future veterinary price inflation, which will also cause insurers to hike your future premiums.

 And more’s the pity for folks who own pure breeds.
-When we checked premiums in the Chicago area for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $71 per month for our mutt when a puppy, but if he were a beagle we’d pay $82 a month and $137 per month if a Dogue de Bordeaux.
+For example, when we checked premiums in Chicago for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $71 per month for our mutt when a puppy, but if he were a beagle we’d pay $82 a month and $137 per month if a Dogue de Bordeaux.
 When our dear Woof reaches age 12, ASPCA will charge us $228 a month for our sample mixed breed, $262 for a beagle, and $441 for the Dogue de Bordeaux.